GirishHosalli/neural-network-challenge-1/README.md

 Then model was evaluated using the test data to determine the model’s loss and accuracy with the following results:
 *Loss: 0.52168869972229, Accuracy: 0.7749999761581421*

 Then model was exported to a keras file and saved to local drive.
-Make predictions on the testing data and save the predictions to a DataFrame and round the predictions to binary results.
+Then predictions made on the testing data and save the predictions to a DataFrame and round the predictions to binary results.

 Finally display a classification report with the y test data and predictions.
 ![alt text](image.png)